 For more information on aflatoxins

 News & Upcoming Events

-The first PACA biennial Partnership Platform meeting is now confirmed to be held on 07-09 October, 2014 at the African Union Commission, Addis Ababa, Ethiopia.
+The first Partnership for Aflatoxin Control in Africa (PACA) Partnership Platform Meeting is scheduled to take place on 07-09 October 2014, at the African Union Commission headquarters in Addis Ababa, Ethiopia.

 The African Union Commission and Meridian Institute, USA, have renewed the Memorandum of Understanding that was originally signed by both parties in September 2012 on the Partnership for Aflatoxin Control in Africa (PACA) on January 14, 2014.